[Solved] Why Is One AirPod Louder Than the Other?

 Ear Tip Fit Test

 If the test suggests you adjust or try a different ear tip, adjust your AirPods and try again, then try a different size.
-You may need a different size for each ear.
+You may need a different size for each ear, so do not assume both sides should match.

 How to Remove and Attach Ear Tips